Fernandezl7/CalculatorPatterns_ENv_Loggings_GitActions/readme.md

 ## 5. (Bonus Explor Multiprocessing Capabilities:

 * Investigate adding multiprocessing features to enable commands/plugins to run on separate cores.
 This enhancement is a forward-looking feature that prepares your application for future scalability and performance improvements.

+## 6 Git Actions, ENV, Logging, Icecream

+* GitHub Actions to run your tests on GitHub automaticly, which is your first steps toward having an understanding of Deveops.

+* Environmnent variables = Environment variables are also important because they are how you provide input to your program.
+You use them to store passwords, api keys, etc...

+* Logging - Logging is how your program outputs information to external systems and is important for tracking application usage, security, and development, since you can use logging to output data like a print statement